nemesida-waf/waf-bypass/README.md

 # WAF Bypass script

-WAF bypass is a simple script written in Python3 and designed to check the WAF.
+WAF bypass is a simple script written in Python3 for testing Web Application Firewall.
 Before use, it is recommended to temporarily add the IP address from which testing is carried out to the whitelist.

 ## Do not break the law when using!